vinesmsuic/Depth-Cameras/L515/README.md

 ```shell
 roslaunch realsense2_camera rs_camera.launch enable_infra:=true
 ```
+It also tell you the serial number. looking for the serial number in the log printed to screen under "[INFO][...]Device Serial No:".

 * As per the L515 datasheet, 640x480 is not a supported RGB resolution.
 * So you would not get Color topics from original Realsense ROS driver.